openvinotoolkit/openvino/CONTRIBUTING.md

 This section lists all the necessary steps required to set up your environment, build OpenVINO locally, and run tests for specific components.
 It's a perfect place to start when you have just picked a Good First Issue and are wondering how to start working on it.

 Keep in mind that we are here to help - **do not hesitate to ask the development team if something is not clear**.
-Such questions allow up to keep improving our documentation.
+Such questions allow us to keep improving our documentation.

 ### 1. Prerequisites